 Put simply; this subsection prohibits the production of child pornography that has an element of interstate activity, such as the use of the internal or a mail delivery service.

 On a similar note, Subdivision (c) of 18 U.S.C. §2251 states the following:

 - “anyone who employs, uses, persuades, induces, entices, or coerces any minor to engage in, or assist in any sexually explicit conduct outside of the United States or its territories to produce visual depictions.”

-This is a big umbrella crime and that's basically what the feds are looking at.
-They're trying to protect children, not just children in the United States, but children across the world.
+This is a big umbrella crime, and that's basically what the feds are looking at.
+They're trying to protect children, not just children in the United States but children worldwide.

 So, if you or a loved one is getting swept up into a net and they're talking about sexual exploitation of children, human trafficking, you know you have a big problem.
 You know you need a federal criminal defense attorney right away.

-I've been handling both state and federal cases now since 1994 on the defense end.
-So, I know how to deal with these exploitation of children cases:
+I've been handling state and federal cases now since 1994 on the defensive end.
+So, I know how to deal with this exploitation of children cases:

 - I know what it takes to win them;

 - I know what it takes to defend them;